Ad selection white paper

-- In the context of this document, we refer to HTTP as the protocol used in ad serving.
-DFP fully supports HTTPS, and Google is committed to moving to an "HTTPS Everywhere" model to protect user privacy.
+- In the context of this document, we refer to HTTPS as the protocol used in ad serving.
+DFP now fully supports HTTPS, as Google has moved to an "HTTPS Everywhere" model to protect user privacy.
 See the blog post, Ads Take a Step Towards “HTTPS Everywhere” for more details.

-- When using GPT's Single Request Architecture (SRA), all ad slots on a page are requested using a single HTTP request.
+- When using GPT's Single Request Architecture (SRA), all ad slots on a page are requested using a single HTTPS request.

 - When a page contains multiple ad slots, the order in which you define slots in the ad tags should match the order in which you want the ads to be selected and served by DFP.
 The slot order can have a big impact on serving behaviors discussed later in this document, like roadblocking and creative rotation.
 Learn more about slot definition and sequentiality.

 - Tag syntax is outside the scope of this article and is covered in the article on generating DFP ad tags.

 - Implementation details for demand side platforms (DSPs) are outside the scope of this article.

 Overview of the ad selection process

 DFP's ad selection process is designed to deliver the right ad to the right customer at the right time.
 Below is the process that DFP follows to select an ad to serve: